TheCodersStudio/node-pg-sequelize-boilerplate/README.md

 | DB_PASS  | Database password        | `postgres`    |

 > NOTE: These environment variables are already passed to `npm run local` and `npm test` scripts under `package.json` with their default values.
 You can update as per your need.

+## `ESDoc`

+- Documention is created out of comments added for functions using `esdoc`.
+- That documentaion is avaialbe as GH Pages site, can be found [here](https://chetan07j.github.io/node-pg-sequelize-boilerplate/).

 ## Endpoints